Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-The TV and Appliance Wholesaling industry has a moderate level of capital intensity.
-This level is typical for industries within the wholesale sector since they require both human labor and investment in capital assets for their daily operations.
-In 2012, about $0.18 is estimated to be allocated for capital assets for every dollar spent on wages.
-This figure has declined slightly over the past five years; in 2007, about $0.19 was spent on capital for every dollar allocated for wages.
+The TV and Appliance Wholesaling industry has a low level of capital intensity, typical for industries within the wholesale sector, since they require both human labor and investment in capital for their daily operations.
+In 2015, for every dollar spent on wages, an estimated $0.09 is allocated for capital investments.

 The main function of the wholesaling industry is to get the product to market.
-Therefore, the industry requires experienced workers for daily tasks such as marketing products, taking, preparing, checking and shipping orders to customers... purchase to read more
+Therefore, the industry requires experienced workers for daily tasks such as marketing products, taking, preparing, checking and shipping orders to customers.
+Capital expenditures have remained fairly stable over the past decade, as industry operators have gradually used order management and process software as well as productivity enhancing supply chain management software and equipment... purchase to read more